Marielle Heller: Career

 Heller's writing credits include screenplays, theatrical plays, and pilots for ABC and 20th Century Fox, such as the ABC pilot The Big Apple and a film for Disney, titled Renegade X.

 Heller next directed Can You Ever Forgive Me? about literary forger and writer Lee Israel, based on the author's memoir.
 She teamed up again with Archer Gray, who she first worked with on Diary.
 With a limited budget, filming a movie set in the 1990s was a challenge.
 She cast Melissa McCarthy in the title role based on the actress's performance in the 2014 film St. Vincent.
 They shot on location in bookstores where Israel had sold her forgeries, including the Argosy Bookstore and Westsider Rare & Used Books.
 The film premiered at the Toronto International Film Festival on September 8, 2018.
-It was released on October 19, 2018 by Fox Searchlight.
+It was released on October 19, 2018, by Fox Searchlight.

 In January 2018, it was announced that Heller would direct A Beautiful Day in the Neighborhood, a film that chronicles an interview Tom Junod conducted with child entertainer Fred Rogers for Esquire magazine, and how the encounter impacted the journalist's life.
 The screenplay was written by Emmy-nominated producers Micah Fitzerman-Blue and Noah Harpster.
 Tom Hanks, who portrays Mr. Rogers, agreed to join the project once Heller signed on as director, as they had met previously through Hanks' son, Colin.
 It was filmed in Pittsburgh.

-Heller played a breakout acting role in the hit Netflix show The Queen's Gambit as Alma Wheatley.
+Heller played a breakout acting role in the Netflix show The Queen's Gambit as Alma Wheatley.
 Heller is friends with the director Scott Frank and was going to play the part of Beth's biological mother, until the original actress fell out.